Like every salesperson in manufacturing and distribution, we know it's never too early to think about festive season supply chains.

 Satisfying customer requirements over the festive season is rarely a breeze at the best of times, but the task has taken on a whole new dimension this year given the prevailing economic realities.
 From record consumer demand, product supply gaps, transportation issues, personnel shortages, and surging inflationary pressures, are challenging market conditions.

 Here we review the key commercial factors giving manufacturers and distributors a headache right now and outline how keeping on top of customer data can help them circumnavigate these issues and keep sales team stress levels under control in the run-up to Christmas.

 Right now, businesses are facing a perfect storm of economic hurdles to navigate.
 Pent-up consumer demand for goods following successive lockdown periods has left many items in short supply in the UK and way beyond – with everything from meat and fuel to timber, bricks, and toys increasingly scarce and sought-after.

 This situation is further compounded by serious blockages, delayed delivery times, and cost escalations in the global shipping industry as fractured supply chains slowly get pieced back together.

 To make matters worse, personnel shortages, not least in the transportation sector, are further hampering supply chains from functioning at full speed, pushing out product delivery times and adding further costs into the mix.
-Add to this, record-breaking energy costs around the globe and the specter of rising inflation in the UK and US and it makes for a hugely challenging operational landscape for manufacturers and distributors looking to keep customers happy at one of their busiest times of the year.
+Add to this, record-breaking energy costs around the globe and the specter of rising inflation in the UK (CNN) and US (FT) and it makes for a hugely challenging operational landscape for manufacturers and distributors looking to keep customers happy at one of their busiest times of the year.